Ajay-MS/Issues-Documentation/SQL_Issues.md

 * Is username and password provided correctly?
 * Is there any proxy server in your network?
 * Are you able to connect to your SQL server using SSMS?

+### Issue #3 - Azure SQL DACPAC timeout

+Try below mentioned ways of resolving this issue
+##### Increase timeout
+* For SQLPackage.exe, Command and Target timeout can be increased by passing additional arguments as `/p:CommandTimeout=1800 /TargetTimeout: 1800`

+* For Invoke-SqlCmd, Connection and Query timeout can be increase by passing additional arguments as `-ConnectionTimeout=1200 -QueryTimeout=1200`

+##### Set LongRunningQueryTimeoutSeconds in registry
+* Run PowerShell with administrator permission and execute below mentioned command `C:\Windows\System32\reg.exe add HKCU\Software\Microsoft\VisualStudio\10.0\SQLDB\Database /v LongRunningQueryTimeoutSeconds /t REG_DWORD /d 0 /f`

+##### Collect diagnostic logs
+If issue didn't get solved with steps mentioned above, collect diagnostics logs and share with the team.

+To colelct diagnostics logs provide below argument in additional arguments of task `/df :<logfilepath>`

+###### How to get diagnostic logs on hosted agent

+Add argument for generating diagnostic logs in additional argument input of Azure SQL dacpac task `/df:'D:\sqlpackage.log'`

+Add PowerShell task next Azure SQL Dacpac task, select inline script as the option and copy below script `Get-Content 'D:\sqlpackage.log'`